zees-dev/multi-dex-tester/README.md

 A simple project which can be used to create tests for Decentralised Exchanges (primarily Uniswap v2 based) and calculate values such as LP tokens retrieved and slippage incurred via DEX token swaps.

-Tests for the following exchanges demonstrate
+Tests (slippage) for the following exchanges have been provided:

-Supported exchanges:

 - [Uniswap v2](./test/Uniswapv2.test.ts)
 - [Solidly](./test/Solidly.test.ts)